-The directors have pleasure in presenting the fifty-fifth annual report and the auditedfinancial statements for the year ended 31st March 2017.
+The Directors have pleasure in presenting the 56th Annual Report and the auditedfinancial statements for the year ended 31st March 2018.

 |Appropriations: || || |

-The board of directors of the Company at its meeting held on 3rd November2016 declared a first interim dividend of Rs.15 per share (300%) for the year 2016-2017thereby absorbing a sum of Rs.30.35 Cr.
-The same was paid to the shareholders on 16thNovember 2016.
+The Board of Directors of the Company (the Board) at their meeting held on 15th March2018 declared an interim dividend of Rs.15 per share (300%) for the year 2017-18absorbing a sum of Rs.30.35 Cr.
+The same was paid to the shareholders on 26th March 2018.